nouraldein66/Audio-Classification-male-female-/README.md

 ![How_to_use](gifs/HowToUse.gif)

-> This GIF demonstrates how to use the code to record your voice and classify the audio file whether it's male or female.
+> This GIF demonstrates the cells that you have to run to be able to record your voice and classify the audio file whether it's male or female.